JoaoVitorDio/Digital-Computer-Organization-Projects/README.md

-# Projects from Digital Computer Organization discipline - Game in Assembly and Function for the processor simulator :mortar_board: :mortar_board:
+# Projects from Digital Computer Organization discipline - Game in Assembly and Function for the processor simulator

 ### What is this repository?